lavalender/blog/_posts/2025-12-05-Debugging.md

 ```
 In order to debug the code for this example we follow the steps to debugging.
 <h4>Step 1: Clarifying the code's purpose</h4>
-This code is intended to count how many spaces are in a given string
+This code is intended to count how many spaces are in a given string.

 <h4>Step 2: Identify the problem</h4>
 When the code is run, the spaces in the text are not being counted.

 <h4>Step 3:Locate The Soure</h4>
 When looking at the code, the error seems to be in the if statement.
 It checks whether char == a space, but char is never actually a space, so the count never increases.

 <h4>Step 4: Identify the Type of Error</h4>
 This is a logic error because the code doesn’t give the correct result due to a problem in the reasoning.

 <h4>Step 5: Fix the error</h4>
 To fix this error, we need to include a space inside the quotes in the condition, like char == " ".

 This would result in the code being:
 ```python
 text = "Hello, world, my name is "